-The Council has built up General Fund reserves over a period of time to provide financial resilience against increased expenditure from demand led services and the impact of a recession.
-Over the past two years there have been two major issues that have had a significant potential impact on the Council's financial outlook; the scale of the financial implications of COVID-19; and the growing DSG deficit.
+The Council has built up General Fund reserves over a period of time to provide financial resilience against increased expenditure from demand led services, the impact of a recession, and more recently the global pandemic and the current cost of living crisis.
+Over recent years the Council has faced two major issues that have had a significant potential impact on the Council's financial outlook, the scale of the financial implications of COVID-19 and the growing DSG deficit.
+Following on from this there is now the cost of living crisis driven by high inflation levels and utilities costs and lending support to the fallout from the war in Ukraine.

 The Council's robust monitoring and financial planning has ensured that financial resilience has been maintained throughout this difficult period.
+Without sound and prudent financial management the council would not have been in as good a position to address these major issues as it currently is.

-The Council will continue to update the Medium Term Financial Strategy (MTFS) during the business planning process for future years with an analysis of the impact of COVID-

-19 during the year and as the Council and the Department for Education agree a strategy to address the DSG deficit going forward.
-The changing environment is likely to result in the Council reviewing the services it provides, its delivery models and outcomes that are the highest priority when addressing these budget issues.
+The Council will continue to update the Medium Term Financial Strategy (MTFS) during the business planning process for future years with an analysis of the impact of high inflation on council services over the next four years and beyond.
+In addition, it will be important to continue to closely monitor the implementation of the DSG Safety Valve Agreement to ensure that the deficit is cleared by 2026/27.
+The changing environment and addressing climate change is also likely to result in the Council reviewing the services it provides, its delivery models, and outcomes that are the highest priority when addressing these difficult budget issues.